missingusername/CDS-Lang/assignment2/README.md

 ## Limitations & Improvements

 While the reults seem to indicate the models being basically tied in terms of peformance, this could (potentially) be due to the train-test-split of the data providing equal results.
 To gain a more well-rounded picture of the models, one could use cross vaildation to see how the models would fare on average over multiple tries.
-This would of course also increase the power consumption and emissions of thie script, since it would train the models e.g. 10 more times, just to see if the model training is reliable.
+This would of course also increase the power consumption and emissions of the scripts, since it would train the models e.g. 10 more times, just to see if the model training is reliable.